Larry-Gensch/Localizing/README.md

 - term `bundle`: Defaults to `.main` (and omitted), but can be overridden by the `bundle:` parameter passed to the `@LocalizedStrings()` macro.

+For default values that contain format-style strings (e.g., "%@", or "%lld""), a function is created so that values can be supplied.
+The function is generated using the correct parameter types (e.g., "String" for "%@" or "Int" for "%lld") for each argument.
+Format strings using positional parameter indices (e.g., "%1$@" or "%2$lld" will ensure that the parameters are called with the correct indices as well).
+If a format string cannot be parsed properly to find the correct parameter type, or is not consistently indexed, or with missing parameter indices, an error is generated.
+If you think any generated error is incorrect, please file an issue here on GitHub.

 ## An example

 ```swift